-In highly imbalanced data sets, problems caused by rare classes and rare cases have been usually tackled by re-sampling the training data sets (Batista et al. 2004).
-We investigate whether re-sampling techniques are valuable with LCSs and the other learners, and which of them offer better improvements.
+In highly imbalanced datasets, problems caused by rare classes and rare cases have been usually tackled by resampling the training datasets [2].
+We investigate whether resampling techniques are valuable with LCSs and the other learners, and which of them offer better improvements.

 The remainder of this paper is organized as follows.
 Section 2 introduces the problem of mining from rarities and reviews the main approaches proposed in the literature to deal with class imbalances.
 Section 3 briefly introduces both LCSs.
-Next, the theory of LCSs for imbalanced domains is reviewed, and the algorithm that automatically adjusts XCS and UCS is proposed (Sect.
+Next, the theory of LCSs in imbalances is reviewed, and the algorithm that automatically adjusts XCS and UCS is proposed (Sect.
 4).
-Section 5 shows the behavior of both LCSs on artificially imbalanced problems.
-Next, both LCSs are compared with C4.5, SMO and IBk on a collection of 25 real-world problems.
+Section 5 shows the behavior of both LCSs on artificially imbalanced problems, and then, LCSs are compared to C4.5, SMO and IBk in real world problems.
 In Sect.
-7, four re-sampling techniques are selected and introduced in the comparison.
+7, four resampling techniques are selected and introduced in the comparison.
 Finally, Sect.
 8 summarizes, concludes and discusses further work.

-2 Mining from rarity: class imbalance and small disjuncts
+2 Mining from Rarity: Class Imbalance and Small Disjuncts

-In the recent years, several investigations have been conducted on the detection of two types of rarities: rare classes and rare cases.
-The concept of rare classes refers to data sets that contain different proportion of instances per class.
-The topic, which is mainly associated to supervised learning tasks, has also been addressed as the class imbalance problem (Japkowicz and Stephen 2000).
-Learning from data sets with rare classes usually hinders the performance of different learners.
-It has been shown that some learners such as C4.5 or multi-layer perceptrons are biased toward the majority class since they aim at minimizing a global measure of error (Japkowicz and Stephen 2002).
+In the recent years, several investigations have been conducted on the detection of two types of rarity: rare classes and rare cases.
+The concept of rare classes refers to datasets that contain different proportion of instances per class.
+The topic, which is mainly associated to supervised learning tasks, has also been addressed as the class imbalance problem [14].
+Learning from datasets with rare classes usually hinders the performance of different learners.
+It has been shown that some learners, such as C4.5 or multi-layer perceptrons, are biased toward the majority class since they aim at minimizing a global measure of error [15].
 The concept of rare cases is associated to both supervised and unsupervised tasks and refers to the sparse distribution of examples in the feature space.
 Specifically, it analyzes the problems derived from the presence of a small number of examples belonging to one class laying in a particular area of the feature space surrounded by examples of other classes.
-Usually, learners define a concept by means of several disjuncts3.
-In Holte et al. (1989), small disjuncts were shown to hinder the performance of some learners; lately, some studies (e.g., Weiss 2003) indicated that most of the test error tends to concentrate around the small disjuncts.
+Usually, learners define a concept by means of several $disjuncts^3$.
+In [13], small disjuncts were shown to hinder the performance of some learners; lately, some studies (e.g., [29]) indicated that most of the test error tends to concentrate around the small disjuncts.

 In classification tasks, rare classes and rare cases are closely related.
-Jo and Japkowicz (2004) argued that the performance degradation in imbalanced data sets was actually due to the presence of small disjuncts.
-Lately, Weiss (2004) presented a unifying framework for both perspectives, suggesting that imbalanced data sets and small disjuncts may pose the same difficulties to data mining techniques.
-In fact, imbalanced data sets tend to cause small disjuncts, as long as they consist of few instances of one class.
+Jo and Japkowicz [17] argued that the performance degradation in imbalanced datasets was actually due to the presence of small disjuncts.
+Lately,

+Weiss [30] presented a unifying framework for both perspectives, suggesting that imbalanced datasets and small disjuncts may produce the same problems to data mining techniques.
+In fact, imbalanced datasets tend to present small disjuncts, as long as they consist of few instances of one class.
 In this paper, we consider both perspectives, and analyze the effect of class imbalances and small disjuncts as a whole.

-Different approaches have been proposed to deal with class imbalances, which can be grouped in methods working at (1) the learner level, or (2) the sampling level.
+Different approaches have been proposed to deal with class imbalances, which can be grouped in methods working at (i) the learner level, or (ii) the sampling level.
 Learner-level methods modify the learner to increase the pressure toward the discovery of the minority class.
-The main drawback of these methods is that they are designed for specific learners, and so, can hardly be adapted to other learning schemes.
-Sampling-level methods, usually known as re-sampling techniques, re-sample the training data set to balance the proportion of examples per class.
+The main drawback of these methods is that they are designed for specific learners, and so, can hardly be transported to other learning schemes.
+Sampling-level methods, usually known as resampling techniques, resample the training dataset to balance the proportion of examples per class.
 As they are data-preprocessing methods, they can be generally used for any learner.
-Due to their flexibility, we only consider re-sampling methods in the remainder of this paper, and analyze whether they can improve the performance of several learners.
+Due to their flexibility, we only consider resampling methods in the remainder of this paper, and analyze whether they can improve the performance on several learners.

-3 Learning classifier systems
+3 Learning Classifier Systems